ArunaUd92/BankAppSwift/README.md

 # BankAppSwift
-Simple iOS app written in Swift 5
+The simple iOS app is written in Swift 5.

 ## Supports